The Commodities Feed: Oil Rises Amid Declining US Inventories

 Sugarcane crushing in CS Brazil was weaker over the second half of July, with dry weather conditions in major regions reporting a decline of 10% YoY in July yields.
 Data released by UNICA shows that sugar cane crushing in Centre-South Brazil fell to 51.3mt for the second half of July, down 3.4% from a year ago.
 The cumulative cane crushing rose 6.7% YoY for the 2024/25 season to reach 332.8mt.
 Meanwhile, sugar production dropped to 3.6mt (-2.2% YoY) over the fortnight, with around 50.3% of cane allocated for sugar production.
 Cumulatively, sugar production rose by 8% YoY to 20.8mt.

 Meanwhile, Brazil's total coffee exports rose 26% YoY to 3.8m bags (60 kg) in July, according to data released by Cecafe Group.
-The group said that the Arabica coffee exports rose 13% YoY to 2.5m bags, while robusta coffee exports surged significantly to a second-largest record of 900.8k bags (slightly lower than record ~902k bags in November 2023) for the period mentioned above.
+The group said that the Arabica coffee exports rose 13% YoY to 2.5m bags, while robusta coffee exports surged significantly to a second-largest record of 900.8k bags (slightly lower than the record of around 902k bags in November 2023) for the period mentioned above.
 The rise in coffee exports could be attributed mainly to the implementation of new anti-deforestation rules.

 In its latest report, the European Commission revealed that the EU's soft wheat exports for the ongoing season stood at 3.1mt as of 11 August, down 22% compared to 4mt reported a year ago.
 The major destinations for these shipments were Morocco, Egypt, and Nigeria.
 The decline in exports was largely driven by France's crop harvest, which has been impacted by rain and storms.
 The commission added that the nation's corn imports stood at 2.4mt, up 19% compared to a year ago.